icehawk/icehawk.github.io/Contents/guides/dependency-injection.md

 ## Injecting the container to request handlers

-In the first place we will want to use the container in our request handlers where we call our buisiness logic.
+In the first place we will want to use the container in our request handlers where we call our business logic.
 As described [in the documentation](@baseUrl@/docs/icehawk/configuration.html) request handlers are constructed in the IceHawk configuration class.

 So we will first inject our container into the IceHawk config.
 Let's do this in the `index.php`: